What are Non-Rivalrous Goods?

 Another example is a public park being accessible to everyone, even to people who are not from that city.
 Also, a fireworks display lets everyone enjoy the show.
 Note that these examples are also non-rivalrous because they do not get altered by more people using them.

 The flood control system protects everyone in the same way.
 The public park offers the same shelter to everyone.
 The fireworks display shows the same lights and colors to all spectators.

 Rivalrous Goods and Non-excludable Goods

-Goods can also be non-excludable but rivalrous, which means that it can be accessed by everyone but its consumption can affect the overall supply and the units left for other consumers to use.
+Goods can also be non-excludable but rivalrous, which means that everyone can access them.
+Still, their consumption can affect the overall supply and the units left for other consumers to use.

-For example, students in a dormitory that experiences poor water supply can use tap water for bathing and other purposes anytime.
+For example, students in a dormitory experiencing poor water supply can use tap water for bathing and other purposes anytime.
 However, the supply may not be the same for everyone.
 The more people who use the water, the lesser the supply becomes for residents who want to use the water at a later time.

 Non-rivalrous + Non-excludable Goods = Public Goods

 Public goods are services and products that are given to consumers by the government.
 They come in two types – public goods and private goods.
 Public goods are described as non-excludable and non-rivalrous.

 Therefore, if a specific good is both non-excludable and non-rivalrous, it is considered a public good.
-This means that all people benefit equally from it and no one is denied access to it.
-Also, the consumption of the good by one person does not affect the supply available for consumption by another person.
+This means that all people benefit equally from it, and no one is denied access to it.
+Also, the consumption of the goods by one person does not affect the supply available for consumption by another person.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.